yichenghuang980/Bitcoin/README.md

 to predict Bitcoin price.
 First, It will scrape data from specific websites once a day and update the corresponding S3 bucket.
 Next, trigger the producer lambda and ask SQS to perform extractions of data.
-Afterwards, trigger the consumer lambda and interaction with SQS again to get data.
+Afterwards, trigger the consumer lambda.
 Lastly, connect with AWS SageMaker and fit a linear regression model and predict Bitcoin price next day.

 ## Tools and Services involved